morakah-hub/AWRAS-1.0/README.md

 ## Where this sits

-AWRAS 1.0 is the design and the analysis. **It was never built exactly as documented here** — the fuselage was made roomier before anything was printed, and that change carried into both aircraft that were actually built.
+AWRAS 1.0 was meant to fly.
+It never got built — the fuselage wasn't big enough for the electronics, so the design was revised and that revision became 1.1.

+What's left here is the design and all the analysis behind it, and that still stands for the whole series.

 The built airframes have their own repos: **[AWRAS 1.1](https://github.com/morakah-hub/AWRAS-1.1)** and **[AWRAS 1.2](https://github.com/morakah-hub/AWRAS-1.2)**.